petehunt/webpack-howto/README.md

 webpack's equivalent of browserify transforms and RequireJS plugins is a **loader**.
 Here's how you can teach webpack to load CoffeeScript and Facebook JSX+ES6 support (you must `npm install babel-loader coffee-loader`):

+See also the [babel-loader installation instructions](https://www.npmjs.com/package/babel-loader) for additional dependencies.

 ```js
 // webpack.config.js
 module.exports = {